KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 > - Button Click Data – Includes any buttons clicked by site visitors, the labels of those buttons and any pages visited as a result of the button clicks.
 > - Form Field Names – Includes website field names like email, address, quantity, etc., for when you purchase a product or service.
 We don't capture field values unless you include them as part of Advanced Matching or optional values.

-via [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>
+&ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>

 ## How it works

 To my knowledge, there is no good way to monitor any JavaScript commands that get executed by the host iOS app ([let me know if you know of a better way](https://krausefx.com/about)).

-So I created a new, plain HTML file, with some JavaScript code to override some of the `document.` methods:
+I created a new, plain HTML file, with some JS code to override some of the `document.` methods:

 ```javascript
 document.getElementById = function(a, b) {